italiangrid/storm/clientSRM-guide.md

 <a name="srmLs">&nbsp;</a>
 ##### srmLs

-Returns a list of files with a basic information.
+Return a list of files with a basic information.

 To list the content of the directory test_dir together with all its subdirectories type: